lsst-dm/cm-service/README.md

   will launch a subsidiary Postgres instance locally in a Docker container via Docker Compose.
 The foreground debug service instance will log to stdout and will dynamically reload as you edit and save source files.

+  * You may also choose to run both the service and the database in Docker by running `docker compose --profile full up`;
+    in particular this will exercise the Docker build process.

+  * You may choose to (re)build the service container with `docker compose build [--no-cache] cmservice` to build, but not start, the service container (with `--no-cache` invalidating the build cache if needed).

 * Access the monitoring web application at http://localhost:8080/web_app/campaigns/

 * Exit your debug instance with `^C`.
 The subsidiary Postgres container launched under Docker Compose will